Equality Objectives

 Global Issues programme:

-Staff and students have an increased understanding of the global situation and the anxieties of their peers in relation to this.
+Staff and pupils have an increased understanding of the global situation, and the anxieties of their peers in relation to this.

 School is visually represented as a community which includes and values diversity at all levels

-Increased use of diverse visuals on school websites, in recruitment materials, in school displays
+Increased use of diverse visuals on school websites, in recruitment materials, in school displays, assemblies

-Staff and students increasingly see themselves as included and valued.
+Staff and pupils increasingly see themselves as included and valued.
 Staff are increasingly recognising the opportunity for progression to all levels in the organisation.

 For further information, please see the Equalities Act 2010 Public Sector Equality Duty